Kimiko Date: 2014: Grand Slam doubles semifinal

 In the round of 16 at Brisbane International, Date pushed Dominika Cibulková (who would become a 2014 Australian Open finalist) to three sets.
 After qualifying and first-round losses at Sydney and the Australian Open, she lost in the quarterfinals of Pattaya City to Ekaterina Makarova in three sets.
 She lost in qualifying and early rounds of Acapulco, Indian Wells, and Miami.
 She made the semifinals of Monterrey losing to Jovana Jakšić in a close three-setter.
 She lost in early rounds of Kuala Lumpur, and Seoul.
 She then lost in the first round of the French Open to Anastasia Pavlyuchenkova.
 She made the quarterfinals of Birmingham losing to Casey Dellacqua 1–6, 0–6.
 She lost first round of Wimbledon to eventual quarterfinalist Ekaterina Makarova.
 She lost early in Stanford, Montréal, and Cincinnati.
 She lost in the first round of the US Open to Venus Williams, but made the semifinals of doubles with Barbora Záhlavová-Strýcová.
 She retired from her second-round match in Hong Kong losing to Francesca Schiavone.
 She then lost first round in Tokyo to Victoria Azarenka.
 In October, she matched her then career-high doubles ranking of 33.
 She would go on to reach a new career high of 28 in doubles early the following year.

 2016

-Date played just one match in 2016, at the Australian Open, where she lost to Amandine Hesse.
+Date played just one match in 2016, at the Australian Open, where she lost in qualifying to Amandine Hesse.
 Shortly after the tournament, she announced that she would be undergoing surgery on her left knee, after an MRI scan revealed that a crack in the knee had become a rupture.
 It was also reported that her meniscus was badly worn out.